 If you’ve been following us for this past year, you know we had high hopes for Starlink.
 Despite the big disappointments with Starlink we experienced, we were patiently waiting for them to evolve and improve.
 After all, they were innovating, and innovating requires kinks to be worked out.

 Well, our hopes have been dashed.
 Instead of making improvements, they silently discontinued one of the main services plans RVers use and threw in a price increase to boot.

 Worst of all, Starlink dropped these changes on its users without warning or empathy.

 This was likely a strategy to spread out the backlash they’re going to face from angry users.
 Just think how many users won’t even realize the changes until they go to turn on Portability for their next road trip.

 So, we’re not relying on Starlink.
-We’re keeping our Starlink subscription but have put it on pause.
+We're keeping our Starlink subscription but have put it on pause.
 Maybe someday Starlink will deliver on the original promises of reliable and high-speed service.
-But for now, we are relying on cellular Internet service for our day-to-day use on the road.
+But for now, we are relying on cellular Internet service and boosters for our day-to-day use on the road.

 I don't want you to think that Starlink is not useful to RVers.
 It is for one subset: Those who are boondocking or camping in wilderness areas where cell service is not available.

 For those RVers, it is the best choice for the Internet.

 East of the Mississippi, Starlink is mostly oversubscribed, throttled, and not that much faster than cellular.
 In fact, new cellular advances like C Band almost always outperform Starlink.